substratusai/kubeai/docs/private-rag/README.md

 ```

 Now go to [localhost:8080](http://localhost:8080) in your browser.
 Try adding a document and then ask some question about your document.

+Download a PDF document about Nasoni Smart Faucet [here](https://github.com/docugami/KG-RAG-datasets/blob/main/nih-clinical-trial-protocols/data/v1/docs/NCT06159946_Prot_000.pdf).

+Upload the document inside Verba and ask questions like:
+- How did they test the Nasoni Smart Facet?
+- What's a Nasoni Smart Facet?